SABER-labs/Drogon-torch-serve/README.md

 # C++ Torch Server
 ### Serve torch models as rest-api using [Drogon](https://github.com/drogonframework/drogon), example included for resnet18 model for Imagenet.
-Benchmarks indicate around 20x performance improvement for resenet18 at peak load.
+Benchmarks show improvement of ~6-10x throughput and latencies for resnet18 at peak load.

 ## Build & Run Instructions
 ```bash